 I’m going to give an elusive non-scientific opinion, but the software just doesn’t have the same subtleness or musical involvement as the hardware.

 The UAD BAX does have some more tricks up its sleeve, as you can use the equaliser in mastering mode, enabling mid/side processing.
 This enables you to cut or boost the mid or side channels separately and opens up the BAX for many more possibilities, especially on problem mixes.
 For example, you can strengthen the kick or snare on the center channel without affecting the panned instruments in the stereo channel.
 Conversely, you can tame a panned high hat or sibilance in the out of phase whist not affecting the center channel.
 This is one advantage of the UAD BAX.

 So by now you may have gathered that I’m rather fond of the Dangerous BAX hardware, and not so taken by the UAD BAX.
 I just don’t think Brainworx have nailed this emulation.
 After recording and comparing the files on a variety of systems, I would say that the average listener could probably not tell them apart.
-That may be good enough in a mixing situation.
+That may be good enough in online mixing situation.
 However, in a mastering studio you always want that 5-10% improvement, and this is where software emulation falls short.